-At just 10,000 movies, TV shows, documentaries, and original comedy shorts, SnagFilms’ library might be considered slim compared to many of its competitors, although most of their content can be streamed in 720p and 1080p (no subtitles available).
+At just 2,000 movies, TV shows, documentaries, and original comedy shorts, SnagFilms’ library might be considered slim compared to many of its competitors, although most of their content can be streamed in 720p and 1080p (no subtitles available).
 They also promise to add new content every month.

 However, it doesn’t appear you’ll encounter as many commercials as some of the larger streaming services, and you’ll always receive recommendations based on the content you’ve already watched.
 Many customers reported the service’s app is easy to use as well.

-Twitch gives subscribers the opportunity watch thousands of gaming video streams from other users, without being required to own their own system.
+Twitch gives subscribers the opportunity to watch thousands of gaming video streams from other users, without being required to own their own system.
 Most of these are recorded, although you can watch live streams for some of the site’s top users.